• Skip to primary navigation

 Wine Luggage

-Top Pick: VinGardeValise® Grande (Version 05) — Measuring 17.5 x 13.5 x 27 inches, this model transports up to 12 wine bottles with removable foam inserts, 360° wheels, a TSA-compliant lock, and a lost luggage locator.
+Top Pick: VinGardeValise® Grande (Version 05) — Measuring 17.5 x 13.75 x 27 inches, this model transports up to 12 wine bottles with removable foam inserts, 360° wheels, a TSA-compliant lock, corner guards, and seatbelt-grade burst straps.

 Protective Wine Sleeves